Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 - Some chairs have a knob instead of a lever.

-- Ensure your elbows are at the same height as your desk.
+- Ensure your elbows are at the same seat height as your desk.

 - If you have a standing desk, adjust the height first, and then adjust the desk height accordingly.
 Read some Wirecutter drafting chair reviews to ensure you’re getting a good model for your needs.